goldin2008/Note/ds.md

 > https://neptune.ai/blog/hyperparameter-tuning-in-python-a-complete-guide-2020

 ***Missing Values*** One way to handle this problem is to get rid of the observations that have missing data.
+1. Skip all rows with missing values
+2. Skip features with many missing values
+3. Impute missing values using other data points
+4. Modify learning algorithm (decision trees) to handle missing data
+- Missing values get added to one branch of split
+- Use classification error to determine where missing values go

 However, you will risk losing data points with valuable information.
 A better strategy would be to impute the missing values.
 In other words, we need to infer those missing values from the existing part of the data.
 Imputation methods:
 - (Mean/Median) Values
 - (Most Frequent) or (Zero/Constant) Values
     - Cons: It also doesn’t factor the correlations between features.